pictuga/morss/README.md

 ###Content matching

-The content of articles is grabbed with a **readability** fork (see <https://github.com/buriy/python-readability>).
+The content of articles is grabbed with a [**readability** fork](https://github.com/buriy/python-readability).
 This means that most of the time the right content is matched.
 However sometimes it fails, therefore some tweaking is required.
 Most of the time, what has to be done is to add some "rules" in the main script file in *readability* (not in morss).

 Most of the time when hardly nothing is matched, it means that the main content of the article is made of images, videos, pictures, etc., which readability doesn't detect.
 Also, readability has some trouble to match content of very small articles.